 Within administrative bodies, the former "equality officers" – civil servants responsible for gender-fairness issues – have been changed to "gender-mainstreaming officers".
 The policy of gender-mainstreaming is concerned with the reform of policy-processes rather than with a single gender-equality employment policy.

-Gender-relations are documented even when support applications are rejected and that the start-scholarship applications and the film industry will in future be gendered.
+Gender-relations are documented even when support applications are rejected and the start-scholarship applications and the film industry will in future be gendered.
 In art institutions an effort is being made to increase the quota of women in the management boards and presidiums.
-Since 2010 there has been a new EUR 8 000 support prize, the "Outstanding Artist Award for Women's Culture".
-In 2011 the bmu:kk started the pilot project of expert mentoring by female artists for artists, whose core idea is the transfer of expertise from experienced, established female artists to younger, up-and-coming artists.
+The "Outstanding Artist Award for Women's Culture"and the expert mentoring programme by female artists for artists, whose core idea is the transfer of expertise from experienced, established female artists to younger, up-and-coming artists are measures at federal level.
 As the evaluation results are excellent, the programme was continued and further developed.
-In 2012 mentoring pairs (mentor – mentee) were established in the branches of video and media art, fine art, fashion, artistic photography, performance, music, performing arts, film and literature (see: http://www.bmukk.gv.at/ministerium/vp/2011/20111123b.xml).
+Mentoring pairs (mentor – mentee) were established in the branches of video and media art, fine art, fashion, artistic photography, performance, music, performing arts, film and literature (see: http://www.kunstkultur.bka.gv.at/site/8085/default.aspx).

 Organisations such as "Fiftitu%" and "IG Kultur Vorarlberg" in particular are striving to reduce the gender-specific imbalance in the arts and cultural field: thus at a networking meeting of women creators of culture, a catalogue of measures was drawn up that demands the implementation of gender mainstreaming in the cultural field and the development of specific measures for women creators of arts and culture.

 Chapter published: 02-02-2016